| "My lord?" The voice

 without waking any of the guests that she did not see the elleth

-until she had almost fallen over her.
+until she almost fell over her.

-before, but there was no mistaking it nowshe could see the
+Míriel had never seen death before, but there was no mistaking

-thin leather cord that had been twisted around the elleth's throat,
+it nowshe could see the thin leather cord that had been

-see the livid discoloration of her face, and she could see enough
+of her face, see enough of her expression

-her hands to her mouth as she recognised the unfortunate victim.
+as she recognised the unfortunate victim.

-the Palace Guard.
+Palace Guard.

 "Where is Maranwë?" asked the Steward of the Household.